mollysrour/beerapp/README.md

 ### 5. Run Unit tests

 Run `py.test` to unit test this app.
 The test scripts are found in the src folder.

+Functions that merely compiled other unit tested functions were not tested.